catamphetamine/react-pages/README.md

 The parameters of a `meta` function are:

 * `props` — Any `props` returned from the `load()` function.
-* `useSelector` — A hook that could be used to access Redux state.
-* `usePageStateSelector` — A hook that could be used to access "page-specific" Redux state.

 If the root route component also has a `meta` function, the result of the page component's `meta` function will be merged on top of the result of the root route component's `meta` function.

-The `meta` will be applied on the web page and will overwrite any existing `<meta/>` tags.
+`meta` will be applied on the web page and will overwrite any existing `<meta/>` tags.
 For example, if there were any `<meta/>` tags written by hand in `index.html` template then all of them will be dicarded when this library applies its own `meta`, so any "base" `<meta/>` tags should be moved from the `index.html` file to the root route component's `meta` function:

 ```js
 function App({ children }) {